Buf CLI

 proto/pet/v1/pet.proto:6:3:method name should not end with "Method" (rpc-suffix)

-Now that the rule logic is implemented, let's look at how to make a rule configurable.
+Now that you've implemented rule logic, let's look at how to make a rule configurable.

 3. Add options to a rule